-^{1.} All [-] shares are held by relatives of Mr. Bridgman, with Mr. Bridgman named as custodian.
-Mr. Bridgman has informed PepsiCo that he currently intends to vote all of these shares in favor of the proposal to adopt the merger agreement.

-^{2.} Mr. Compton retains sole voting and investment power over these shares and has informed PepsiCo that he currently intends to vote all of these shares in favor of the proposal to adopt the merger agreement.

-^{3.} Ms. Trudell retains sole voting and investment power over these shares and has informed PepsiCo that she currently intends to vote all of these shares in favor of the proposal to adopt the merger agreement.
+- 1. All 120 shares are held by relatives of Mr. Bridgman, with Mr. Bridgman named as custodian.
+Mr. Bridgman has informed PepsiCo that he currently intends to vote all of these shares in favor of the proposal to adopt the merger agreement. - 2.
+Mr. Compton retains sole voting and investment power over these deferred shares which are held under deferred compensation arrangements and will be settled in shares of PBG common stock when Mr. Compton ceases service as a Director of PBG. - 3.
+Ms. Trudell retains sole voting and investment power over these deferred shares which are held under deferred compensation arrangements and will be settled in shares of PBG common stock when Ms. Trudell ceases service as a Director of PBG.

+Less than 1%